fnalabs/lib-js/packages/model-json-js/README.md

 ## Contributing

-We are currently drafting our contributing guide!
+We are currently drafting our contributing guide in the new [monorepo](https://github.com/fnalabs/lib-js)!

 ## [Changelog](https://github.com/fnalabs/lib-js/releases)